A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Introduction

 where $\Omega$ is a bounded connected open subset of $\mathbb{R}^{n}$ ($2\leq n\leq3$) with Lipschitz boundary, $f$ and $w$ are given real-valued functions defined over $\overline{\Omega}\times[0,T]$ and $\partial_{\mathrm{par}}\Omega_{T}$ respectively, $\nabla u$ denotes the spatial gradient of an unknown solution $u:\overline{\Omega}\times[0,T)\rightarrow\mathbb{R}$, while $\left(\,\cdot\,\right)_{+}$ stands for the positive part.\\ $ $A motivation for studying problem (\ref{eq:mainprob}) can be found in \textit{gas filtration problems} (see \cite{Akh} and \cite{AmbPass}).
 In order to make the paper self-contained, we provide a brief explanation in Section \ref{subsec:Motivation} below.\\ $ $As for the parabolic equation $(\ref{eq:mainprob})_{1}$, the regularity properties of its weak solutions have been recently studied in \cite{Amb,AmbPass} and \cite{GenPass}.
-The main novelty of this PDE is that it exhibits a strong degeneracy, coming from the fact that its modulus of ellipticity vanishes in the region $\{\vert\nabla u\vert\leq1\}$, and hence its principal part behaves like a \textit{Laplace operator only at infinity}.\\ $ $The regularity of solutions to parabolic problems with asymptotic structure of Laplacian type had already been investigated in \cite{Ise}, where a BMO regularity was proved for solutions to asymptotically parabolic systems in the case $f=0$ (see also \cite{KuuMing}, where the local Lipschitz continuity of weak solutions with respect to the spatial variable is established).
+The main novelty of this PDE is that it exhibits a strong degeneracy, coming from the fact that its modulus of ellipticity vanishes in the region $\{\vert\nabla u\vert\leq1\}$, and hence its principal part behaves like a \textit{Laplace operator only at infinity}.\\ $ $The regularity of solutions to parabolic problems with asymptotic structure of Laplacian type had already been investigated in \cite{Ise}, where a BMO\footnote{BMO denotes the space of functions with \textit{bounded mean oscillations} (see \cite[Chapter 2]{Giu}).} regularity was proved for solutions to asymptotically parabolic systems in the case $f=0$ (see also \cite{KuuMing}, where the local Lipschitz continuity of weak solutions with respect to the spatial variable is established).
 In addition, we want to mention the results contained in \cite{Byun}, where nonhomogeneous parabolic problems with an asymptotic regularity in divergence form of $p$-Laplacian type are considered.
-There, Byun, Oh and Wang establish a global Calderón-Zygmund estimate by converting a given asymptotically regular problem to a suitable regular problem.\\ $ $Concerning the approach used here, the PINNs are a scientific Machine Learning (ML) technique based on Artificial Neural Networks (ANN) with the feature of adding constraints to make the predicted results more in line with the physical laws of the addressed problem.
-The concept of Physics-Informed Neural Networks was introduced in \cite{Karn}, \cite{Raissi1}, \cite{Raissi2} and \cite{Raissi3} to solve direct and inverse problems of Partial Differential Equations.
+There, Byun, Oh and Wang establish a global Calderón-Zygmund estimate by converting a given asymptotically regular problem to a suitable regular problem.\\ $ $Concerning the approach used here, the PINNs are a Scientific Machine Learning (SciML) technique based on Artificial Neural Networks (ANNs) with the feature of adding constraints to make the predicted results more in line with the physical laws of the addressed problem.
+The concept of PINNs was introduced in \cite{Karn,Raissi1,Raissi2} and \cite{Raissi3} to solve PDE-based problems.
 The PINNs predict the solution to a PDE under prescribed initial-boundary conditions by training a neural network to minimize a cost function, called \textit{loss function}, which penalizes some suitable terms on a set of admissible functions $u$ (for more information, we refer the interested reader to \cite{Cuomo2}).\\ $ $The kind of approach we want to propose here can offer effective solutions to real problems such as (\ref{eq:mainprob}) and can be applied in many other different fields: for example, in production and advanced engineering \cite{Zobeiry}, for transportation problems \cite{Fraces}, and for virtual thermal sensors using real-time simulations \cite{Go}.
 Additionally, it is employed to solve groundwater flow equations \cite{Cuomo} and address petroleum and gas contamination \cite{Soriano}.\\ $ $As far as we know, this is one of the first papers demonstrating the effectiveness of the PINN framework for solving strongly degenerate parabolic problems of the type (\ref{eq:mainprob}). {}